 Several other venues have followed Glyndebourne’s example and Garsington, now celebrating its 30th anniversary, has also established a sterling reputation for the world-class standard of its opera festival.
 Founded in 1989 by the owner of Garsington Manor, an estate near Oxford where the Bloomsbury Group often congregated during the 1920s, the Festival moved in 2011 to a purpose-built theatre at nearby Wormsley Park, the home of Mark Getty in Buckinghamshire.

-Accompanied by musician and writer, Amanda Holden, there are daily talks on all three operas.
+Accompanied by musicologist Dr John Allison, there are daily talks on all three operas.

 Leave when you wish.
-Taxis to Marlow railway station are provided.
+Taxis to Lewes railway station are provided.

 Price – per person

+Hotel du Vin, Henley-on-Thames: comfortable hotel, well-positioned beside the Thames with excellent views (4-star).
 Horsted Place, Little Horsted: A fine country house hotel in a Victorian Gothic revival mansion offering very good service.
 (4-star).
-The Compleat Angler, Marlow: comfortable hotel, well-positioned beside the Thames with excellent views (4-star).
 Single rooms are doubles for sole use throughout.

 Between 10 and 22 participants.